-Midwives are an underutilized resource in the United States and we believe this underutilization is due to a lack of understanding surrounding this role in the modern healthcare system.
-By better incorporating Midwives into collaborative care teams, we can help alleviate this shortage and improve healthcare outcomes.
+Midwives are an underutilized resource and we believe this underutilization is due to a lack of understanding surrounding the midwife role within a technology-focused healthcare system.
+By incorporating Midwives into collaborative care teams, as in other high-income countries, we can address the provider shortage and improve outcomes.

-The American College of Nurse-Midwives, as well as the American College of Obstetricians and Gynecologists, have both outlined how to incorporate Midwives into a team-based, collaborative care model, but very few people know how to make this a reality.
+The American College of Nurse-Midwives, as well as the American College of Obstetricians and Gynecologists, have described how to incorporate Midwives into a team-based, collaborative care model, but very few obstetric care providers or health systems know how to make this a reality.

-The goal of Grow Midwives is to build relationships and educate Physicians, Hospitals, and Midwives about best practices in collaborative experiences, so that a variety of care models, in a variety of settings, can be easily adopted by both established Hospitals and independent healthcare providers.
-We help to create, build, enhance, and advance existing structures, no matter if they are Physician, Midwife, or Hospital owned, in a urban or rural Hospital, or stand alone Birth Center.
+The goal of Grow Midwives is to build relationships and educate Physicians, Hospitals, and Midwives about best practices in collaborative experiences.
+A variety of care models, in a variety of settings, can be implemented with expert assistance .
+Our aim is to help scale up and sustain Midwifery in the US through four product lines: